faister/connectedfactory/README.md

 4. Now the Connect button should be enabled.
 You should see the command you could use to establish an SSH session to your Linux VM.
 If you have Bash on Windows enabled run it.
 Otherwise use a tool like Putty.

 5. Take a look under the hood of the Docker containers created by the preconfigured solution.
 Run docker ps, you will see heaps of containers deployed and running.
-Each container representing a particular location (with IoT Edge OPC UA publisher and proxy modules, SCADA simulator, and MES simulator.
+Each container representing a particular factory location (with IoT Edge OPC UA publisher and proxy modules, SCADA simulator, and MES simulator.
 ![Containers](/doc/media/dockercontainers.png?raw=true "Containers")

 When you do a ls, you can see shell scripts for startsimulation, stopsimulation and deletesimulation.
 You can also view config files, logs, and shared volume from the Docker containers.
 Muck around to create your new SCADA station, with its accompanying Azure IoT Edge proxy and publisher modules.
+You can refer to the startsimulation shell script to understand what command line parameters to use to create your own factory instances.

 6. Learn about the size of the Docker containers.
 Run
 ```